George A. Lopez

 Fax: (574) 631-6973

-Areas of expertise: Economic sanctions; peacebuilding; security; human rights; United Nations; North Korea; peace studies program development
+Areas of expertise: Economic sanctions; peacebuilding; human rights; United Nations; North Korea; peace studies program development

-Since 1992, Lopez has advised the United Nations, various international agencies, and governments regarding sanctions issues, ranging from limiting their humanitarian impact to the design of targeted financial sanctions.
-He has written more than 40 articles and book chapters and authored or edited six books (often with David Cortright), including The Sanctions Decade: Assessing UN Strategies in the 1990s and Putting Teeth in the Tiger: Improving the Effectiveness of Arms Embargoes (Rienner, with Michael Brzoska).
+Since 1992, Lopez has advised the United Nations, various international agencies, and governments on economic sanctions issues, ranging from assessing their humanitarian impact to the design of targeted financial sanctions.
+He has written more than 40 articles and book chapters and authored or edited six books (often with Kroc Institute faculty member David Cortright) on sanctions.
 Lopez and Cortright’s research detailing the unlikely presence of weapons of mass destruction in Iraq was published before the 2003 Iraq War as “Disarming Iraq” in Arms Control Today and after the war as “Containing Iraq: the Sanctions Worked” in Foreign Affairs.
-Lopez is currently conducting research with United Nations University for an edited volume titled The Sanctions Enterprise: Assessing a Quarter-Century of UN Action for Peace, Security and Human Rights.
+In addition to media commentary regarding sanctions issues, Lopez recently has been part of a project on improving targeted financial sanctions convened by the Center for a New American Security.

-Lopez is founding director of the Kroc Institute’s annual Summer Institute on Teaching Peace in the 21st Century, an faculty institute.
+Lopez has a deep commitment to nurturing the development of high quality peace studies and peacebuilding education at the collegiate level.
+He is founding director of the Kroc Institute’s annual Summer Institute on Teaching Peace in the 21st Century.
 This program has assisted the development of peace research and studies programs in more than 100 higher education institutions across five continents.
-Lopez also led the creation of the Global Campus online peacebuilding education program at the United States Institute of Peace, where he also was the lead creator and instructor in a course on strategic peacebuilding.
+While at USIP, Lopez led the creation of the Global Campus online peacebuilding education platform.
+Most recently he has accompanied the development of university level peacebuilding programs in Poland, Colombia, and Ecuador, the latter as a Fulbright Senior Specialist.